 Back then, the economy was very good and I found a job within 6 weeks of arriving.
 Unfortunately, it was low-paying, I was overqualified, under challenged and I just hated it.
-And this was the beginning of my professional life over the next 3 years.
-I just drifted from one low-paying, dead-end job to the other.
+This was the beginning of my professional life over the next 3 years.
+I just drifted from one low-paying, dead-end job to the next.

-Looking back, I now see that I was barely surviving and getting by.
-My salary and expenses did not allow me to set aside enough money to have a solid emergency fund, let alone to plan for items like vacation, going back to school, buy a house or even have an efficient retirement-saving strategy.
+Looking back, I see how I was barely getting by.
+My salary and expenses didn’t allow me to set aside enough money to have a solid emergency fund, let alone plan for items like vacation, going back to school, buy a house or even have an efficient retirement-saving strategy.

-This was also the beginning of a series of –costly- financial mistakes like:
+This was also the beginning of a series of –costly- financial mistakes such as: